 Why is Soundtrackcity making this call?
 Right at the start of the crisis, we at Soundtrackcity realized that it is valuable to collect material that represents this unusual time.
 We decided not only to register current urban sound by making audio recordings but also and foremost to collect the impressions that the acutely changed soundscape has on the inhabitants of cities.

 This call from Soundtrackcity is an encouragement to listen attentively to the urban environment now and to see what new insights this listening gives us.
 Insights that can lead to building a more just city.
 The more people listen the better, feel free to send this call to your friends and acquaintances.

-Every week we place an anthology of the highly informative entries, currently mostly in Dutch, in our Urban Sound Lab.
+Every week we place an anthology of the highly informative entries, in English and Dutch, in our Urban Sound Lab.